Sammy Gravano: Fiala murder

-Gravano was never charged for the crime; he had made a $5,000 payoff to the later discredited and disgraced New York Police Department homicide detective Louis Eppolito to ensure the investigation yielded no leads.
+Gravano was never charged for the crime, although he was stopped by police at the crime scene immediately following the hit, only escaping when a woman, who was associated with a made member of the Mafia and coincidentally in the vacinity of the shooting, approached Gravano while pretending to be his date for the night, providing the police with a false alibi and enabling escape.
+He had further made a $5,000 payoff to the later discredited and disgraced New York Police Department homicide detective Louis Eppolito to ensure the investigation yielded no leads.

-Although Gravano evaded criminal charges, he incurred Castellano's wrath over the unsanctioned killing.
+Although Gravano evaded criminal charges, Fiala's murder was not approved by mafia leadership prior to the hit and he incurred Castellano's wrath over the unsanctioned killing.
 Afterwards, Gravano attempted to lie low for nearly three weeks, during which time he called his crew together and made the decision to kill Castellano if necessary.
 Gravano and Milito were then summoned to a meeting with Castellano at a Manhattan restaurant.
 Castellano had been given the details of what Fiala had done, but he was still livid that Gravano had not come to him first for permission to kill Fiala.
 Gravano was spared execution when he convinced Castellano that the reason he had kept him in the dark was to protect the boss in case something went wrong with the hit.

 Fiala's murder posed one final problem for Gravano in the form of the Internal Revenue Service (IRS).
 The high publicity generated by the incident triggered an IRS investigation into Gravano and Fiala's deal for the sale of the Plaza Suite and Gravano was subsequently charged with tax evasion.
 Gravano was represented by Gerald Shargel and was acquitted at trial.

-D'Angelo was later killed by a Colombo family associate celebrating his having been proposed for membership.
-The killer was then murdered on orders from the Colombo family.
+D'Angelo was later killed by a Colombo family associate celebrating his having been proposed for membership, after D'Angelo beat up the associate for having harassed some women in a bar and the associate returned and shot D'Angelo several times in the face.
+D'Angelo's killer was subsequently murdered by the Colombo family for the unsanctioned killing.